Case scenarios about merchants and the incidental payment function

 Publication date: December 12, 2023

-The following fictional case scenarios provide examples of providing or maintaining an account payment function and explain the incidental concept under the Retail Payment Activities Act.
+The following fictional case scenarios offer examples of providing or maintaining an account payment function as well as examples of incidental activities under the Retail Payment Activities Act.

 The examples provided are not a replacement for the Criteria for registering payment service providers supervisory policy, but rather they are meant to complement the policy.
 They should be read in conjunction with the policy.